IDoCodingStuffs/python-doodles/freeform-log.md

 ### 5 PM
 Switched back to padding.
 The memory bottleneck sucks...
 Wondering if I can move the transforms to GPU or something.

+## 7/5
+### 11 AM
+The performance is kinda meh if I have to be honest.
+I should probably introduce 3D transforms and also figure 3D model use instead of multichannel.
+Also, I should check if there is some leakage between train and val just in case.